The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - 10.1.4.
 Other Services for Pharmacies, Providers, and Manufacturers

 - 10.1.5.
-Influence on Pharmacy Reimbursement
+Impact on Pharmacy Reimbursement

 - 10.2.
 Determinants of Pharmacies’ Acquisition Costs